CharlesCara/DatastreamDSWS2R/README.md

 ## Username and Password - ChildId
 The correct username is the 'childId' comprising 4 characters and 3 digits.
 If you get a http 403 response 'Forbidden', then this might be because the Eikon username and password was used.

+## Affiliation and Warranty
+This package is not provided by Refinitiv or an affiliate.
+I have written this package to help my work at Absolute Strategy Research.
+We are happy to make it available for others to use, but we offer or imply no warranty.

 ## Update 1.7.10
 Better handling of missing dates.